bbrk24/lexifer-ts/README.md

 declarations are not parsed properly by TypeScript v3.5 and earlier.
 If you're using Lexifer in a TypeScript project, you must be using TypeScript v3.6 or later.

-## About tsconfig

-The main-level `tsconfig.json` is the one used during compilation of the main project. `bin/tsconfig.json` is necessary because the CLI is compiled separately from the rest of the project. `src/tsconfig.json` is only used to aid the IDE, as otherwise unexpected errors may occur when the build script is run.

 [1]: https://img.shields.io/npm/v/lexifer
 [2]: https://www.npmjs.com/package/lexifer "npm package"